AlJay1/Data-Collection-Pipeline/README.md

 In this milestone I chose a website to scrape from.
 I am very passionate about cricket so I chose https://www.icc-cricket.com/

+import player_scraper.py

 # Milestone 3

-In this milestone and I created the Scraper Class and made a function to navigate to the correct page.
-I chose to scrape the data of the current top 100 batters, bowlers, and all-rounders in the test format.
-Then I made a method to find all of the links to their individual player profiles and click on each one.
+In this milestone I used selenium to created the PLayerScraper Class in the player_scraper.py file.

+In the find_correct_page function I navigated from the homepage to the mens test rankings page which is where I would scrape the data from.
+With the click_element function I can just path in the xpath into the function to make it a lot easier

+Then with the current_batters, current_bowlers, and current_all_rounder functions, I clicked on the links to reveal the full table of rankings and then return every link for each player in the rankings.
+This is so each one can be clicked and data can be scraped from each player.

 # Milestone 4

 This milestone required me to scrape the relevant data from the page.
-I scraped each players latest stats, and their highest ever stats with the .text method and used the json.dump method to dump the data into a json file in a specific folder.
-I also downloaded the image for each player and dumped it into a separate folder.
+I created a child scraper of the PlayerScraper called DataScraper in the data_scraper.py file.
+I did this to keep things separate and it was a lot easier to follow.

+I made a data container I would scrape from in the init method so I would not have to define it in each stat type.

+I then made functions for each players first test, batting, bowling and all rounder stats.
+The for loop iterates through the container, and the .text method scrapes any text available from that section of the page into a list.
+I then return it with ''.join method to create spaces between stats to make it eassier to read.

+In the writing_up_data function, it calls the functions that scraps the data, and puts them into a dictionary and dumps it a json file with the json.dumps method.

+The get_{player_role}_info tied all of it together by iterating through the lists of links return from the methods created in milestone 3.

 # Milestone 5

-In this milestone I optimised my code by making it more readable in the json file.
-I made a dictionary in the scrape_stats function which would make the stats very clear to read and allowed me to get rid of a lot of unnecessary code because I could define the player role and container.
-I no longer needed 3 different functions for each different player role.
+In this milestone I optimised my code by making the data more user friendly.
+Previously all the date was clumped together and it was very difficult to read, and there were multiple stats on a single line.

+I made a new file data_scraper_v2.py to improve this.
+The scrape stats function return each individual stat within the batting, bowling and all rounder containers into a dictionary.
+This method just scraped the actual ratings and rankings numbers, and were matched to the key:vale pair in the stat_dict dictionary.
+This made it a lot easier to read unlike before where all the text in a section was scraped.
+And having the container as a parameter prevented me from having to write a lot of similar code for each player role.
+In the get_{player_role}_stats function I could just define the container and then call the scrape_stats function.
+Also I created folders for each player role for stats.

+In the image_scraper and download_img functions, I downloaded the images with .requests function and then also put them in the correct folder.

 # Milestone 6

 In this milestone I set up a docker image and container for my code to allow it run on any machine with any operating system.
+Docker does not work with a GUI so
-I had to add in a headless mode to allow this to work.
+I had to add in a headless mode with the __options function to allow this to work.

 I then pushed it into the docker hub.

 # Milestone 7
 I created a pipline for the docker container.
+This would push my docker container to the hub.
-I created a workflow yaml file and created secrets to allow me to login to docker.
+I created a workflow main.yaml file and created secrets with my docker username and passwords to allow me to login to docker.